yaikobzeray/dev-journal/activity_log.md

 Explored Django admin customization: list_display, list_filter, search_fields, and inlines.
 Admin is really powerful out of the box.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 02 July 2024 — Entry 1

+Implemented debounce and throttle utility functions from scratch.
+Used debounce for search input.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*